Source: Fired Deputy FBI Director Took Memos, Notes About Interactions With Trump

 The Democratic lawmaker added: "Finally, I'd like to thank Mr. McCabe for his years of service to the FBI and our country.
 He deserves the full retirement that he has been promised, not to have it taken away as a result of the President's political games."

-NPR Justice Correspondent Ryan Lucas contributed to this report.
+NPR Justice correspondent Ryan Lucas contributed to this report.